2026

 CPI is on the journey of learning and applying Nonviolent Communication, New Emotions Mapping and other tools that help effective group synergies with its courses.

 Any modules missed can be completed the following year.
-There is no pressure if life circumstances make it difficult to complete the course in one year, completion can been done over multiple years.
+There is no pressure to attend each module, life circumstances can make it difficult to complete the course in one year, so we like to be supportive and open the attendance over multiple years.

 Food.
 We will provide morning and afternoon teas and snacks.
 Lunches are generally potluck style, provided and shared by participants, though you are not expected to share food, especially those with specific food requirements.
 We do cater for vegetarian, vegan and gluten-free diets.
 Please let us know your requirements.